6.4. Proxmox Plugin Configuration

 # systemctl enable linstor-controller # in the VM

-To check if everything worked as expected, you can query the cluster nodes on a host by asking the controller
+To check if everything worked as expected, you can query the cluster nodes on a physical PVE host by asking

-just a controller and not "combined") is shown as "OFFLINE".
-Still, this might change in the future to
+controller (which is just a Controller and not a "Combined" host) is shown as "OFFLINE".
+This might change in

 As the last — but crucial — step, you need to add the "controlervm" option to